Millennium Volunteers Award

-Are you 14–24, currently volunteering or would like to start and possibly receive a recognised award for your work?
+Are you 14–25 (up until your 25th birthday), currently volunteering or would like to start and possibly receive a recognised award for your work?
 Then the Millennium Volunteers (MV) Awards Programme may be for you.

 You can volunteer for NICHS and after the completing the required hours of volunteering (see below), receive a nationally recognised certificate, which is a plus point on any university or job application.
 Please note if aged between 14 and 16 volunteers will be required to have a responsible adult/parent/guardian to supervise them during their volunteer activity due to child protection issues.